 There is no need for constant check-ins, meetings, and consistent messaging that lead to interruptions.
 Employees can stay organized at work without relying on others.
 Moreover, asynchronous work allows you to choose the schedule that maximizes your productivity.

 You get the freedom to start your day according to your needs when you don't have to be online at the same time throughout your complete workday.
 Obviously some overlap is beneficiary, but it should not encompass 100% of your workday.

 3. Use a project management framework

 Although there are plenty of frameworks, Agile vs Waterfall is one of the largest feuds in the project management sphere.
-Despite their differences, they are also some of the most popular.
-However, major companies such as Apple and IBM use Agile due to its proven success.
+Despite their differences, both have been adopted by major companies for their proven success.
+For example, companies like Apple and IBM use Agile due to its demonstrated effectiveness.

 4. Implement task management in your team